loic-fejoz/luacnc/README.md

 ## Authors

-This is a list of people who have contributed code or ideas to ronn -- for copyright purposes or whatever.
+This is a list of people who have contributed code or ideas to luacnc -- for copyright purposes or whatever.

 * Loïc Fejoz <loic@fejoz.net> <https://github.com/loic-fejoz/>